Patients who have or have had cancer may have questions about getting the COVID-19 vaccine.

 When to Get Vaccinated

 Patients with cancer or a weakened immune system are often more at risk for getting viruses like COVID-19 or having worse outcomes than healthy people.
-For most patients with cancer, we encourage getting the COVID vaccine as soon as you are eligible to do so.
+For most patients with cancer, we encourage getting the COVID-19 vaccine as soon as possible.
 However, in some cases, a cancer patient’s body may not be able to use the vaccine the way patients who do not have cancer would, not giving the patient the same protection against COVID-19.
 In those situations, doctors may recommend delaying vaccination or to change timing based on treatment.